LuckyJimJD/Recipes/Baking/Classic Bialys King Arthur Flour.md

 ## Dough

-- Combine the flour, salt, yeast, and onion powder in the bowl of a stand mixer with a beater attachment.
-Switch to a dough hook, add the water and mix until just combined, 1 or 2 minutes at low speed.
+- Combine flour, salt, yeast, and onion powder in mixer bowl with beater attachment.
+- Switch to a dough hook, add water and mix until just combined, 1 or 2 minutes at low speed.
 Cover and let sit for 20 minutes.
 - Continue kneading at medium speed for 8 minutes, or until the dough is smooth and elastic.
 - Cover and refrigerate the dough in an oiled bowl overnight.
 - Next day, divide the dough into 12 pieces (about 4 ounces each) and shape into balls.